0xPolygonID/tutorials/mkdocs/docs/verifier/verification-library/verifier-set-up.md

 // [ ] TODO: add reference to the Issuer Node as way to create other credentials
 // [ ] TODO: fix lining highlighting
+// [ ] TODO: Update all the code snippets to the latest version of the library
 // [ ] TODO: update reference to the verification keys in step 4